 The plan should also include acceptance of consequences if the individual fails to meet their goals and additional steps to be taken if this occurs so he or she can continue to work toward recovery.5 Other elements of a continuing care plan for the treatment of alcoholism and DMT addiction may include individual therapy, sober living arrangements, or commitment to a 12-step program.

 Hotline to Call

-Please call our 24-hour hotline if you need information about treatment for addiction to alcohol or DMT for yourself or a loved one who’s experiencing the effects of mixing DMT and alcohol.
+Please call our 24-hour hotline at if you need information about treatment for addiction to alcohol or DMT for yourself or a loved one who’s experiencing the effects of mixing DMT and alcohol.